Vegetable gardening tips from Guzman’s Garden Centers.

 This is caused by a lack of calcium in your soil.
 Most nurseries will have calcium products for your tomatoes.

 Try to buy tomatoes and chili that are resistant to “VFN”.
 What is “VFN”? : V=Verticillium F=Fusarium, and N=nematodes.
-These are fungi that causes plants to wilt.
+These are fungi that cause plants to wilt.
 Once you get this fungus you will not be able to remove it.
 Here are some preventive measures to take.

 Do not plant them too close together.
 Give them space to grow.
 Do not plant in too much shade…fungii spores thrive in cool shady conditions during the warmer months.